dictyBase/dictybase.github.com/source/stock-data-export/index.markdown

 In case of strain-plasmids, there are [strain-plasmid entries that are not real plasmids](https://github.com/dictyBase/Modware-Loader/issues/63) in the Dicty Stock Center.
 When the plasmid entri exists, the 2nd column exported is the DBP_ID, otherwise it is the `plasmid_name`.
 This issue is resolved with the stock data import

 ### Plasmid sequence
 The plasmid sequences are served from static files, currently.
 These sequences have been cleaned by running it through `Bio::SeqIO` and some manually.
 The files names are the database IDs for plasmids.
 The raw, pre-processed data can be found [here](https://github.com/dictyBase/migration-data/tree/master/plasmid/raw_sequence).
-This is the input for `--sequence` parameter of [`modware-dump dictyplasmid`](#running-the-commands).
+This is the input for `--seq_data_dir` parameter of [`modware-dump dictyplasmid`](#running-the-commands).
 The data is exported in `sequence` subdirectory of output directory.
 The file names are *DBP-ID*s and extension is the data format (genbank/fasta).

 ## Command
 The data is being exported using the [`modware-dump`](https://github.com/dictyBase/Modware-Loader/blob/develop/bin/modware-dump) command.
 All the modules used by this command can be found under [`Modware::Dump`](https://github.com/dictyBase/Modware-Loader/tree/develop/lib/Modware/Dump) or [`Modware::Role::Stock::Export`](https://github.com/dictyBase/Modware-Loader/tree/develop/lib/Modware/Role/Stock/Export).
 The command looks like this;